Angelina Jolie Brings Daughters Shiloh and Zahara Jolie-Pitt to Gala

 Dia Dipasupil/FilmMagic

-Girls' night out!
+Family night out!

-Angelina Jolie stepped out Tuesday evening with two special ladies by her side, daughters Zahara and Shiloh Jolie-Pitt.
+Angelina Jolie stepped out Tuesday evening with two special people by her side, children Zahara and Shiloh Jolie-Pitt.
 The trio was all smiles at the National Board of Review Awards Gala in New York City, where Jolie is set to accept the Freedom of Expression Award for First They Killed My Father.

 The A-list movie star looked particularly elegant in a black sheer gown, while Zahara, 13, and Shiloh dressed for the occasion in black suits.
 The 11-year-old wore a sling on her right arm, a result of a snowboarding injury, People reports.
 According to the outlet, Shiloh broke her arm last month on a family vacation but is "fine."